 Conducting simple science experiments is a great way to make educational activities for kids to do at home come to life.
 Experiments such as creating a volcano eruption, growing crystals, or making a homemade lava lamp are both exciting and informative.
 They teach kids about basic scientific principles like chemical reactions, physics, and the scientific method.

-• Materials Needed: Baking soda, vinegar, food coloring, test tubes, beakers.
+- Materials Needed: Baking soda, vinegar, food coloring, test tubes, and beakers.

 3. Indoor Obstacle Course